ky295/adv-steer/README.md

 We curate datasets of cautious (`dataset/cautious.csv`) and incautious (`dataset/non_cautious.csv`) generations using the StrongREJECT evaluator, which assigns scores on a continuous scale of 0 to 1, where a high score indicates a specific and convincing non-refusal response.
 The incautious and cautious datasets are comprised of prompt-response pairs from AdvBench (`dataset/advbench_reasoning_output.csv`) where the output scores >0.85 and <0.10, respectively.

 We also experiment with a larger dataset, which is composed of the standard dataset, augmented with 25 extra harmful AdvBench examples in the cautious dataset (for output scores <0.10), and 25 harmless Alpaca (`dataset/alpaca_reasoning_output.csv`) examples in the incautious dataset.
+These larger cautious/ incautious datasets are in `dataset/standard_plus/cautious.csv` and `dataset/standard_plus/non_cautious.csv`.
+Results of experiments corresponding to these larger datasets are also in `dataset/standard_plus`.

 The evaluation dataset comprises of 116 unseen examples from the StrongREJECT dataset (`dataset/cautious_eval.csv`), where the outputs are all highly cautious and harmless.
 This evaluation dataset was curated by filtering for prompts where the base model outputs had a StrongREJECT score of <0.03, providing a more challenging benchmark.

+The dataset

 ##  Activations